zng-ui/zng/TODO/_current.md

 * Implement a way to detect access state updates.
     - Right now we rebuild the entire tree every time.
     - Also need to track what widget changed children.
+    - Also need to update when transform changes during render.

-* Integrate access states and role.
+* Integrate access commands, states and role.
-    - Roles.
+    - Set commands in `on_click` (can't use macro?)
+    - Set role in more widgets.
     - Scrollbar values.
     - Review all states.